BioinformaticsPH/intro-plant-bioinformatics/docs/resource-persons.md

 ---

 # Resource Persons
-The following experts will be facilitating the Plant Bioinformatics training.
+The following will be facilitating the Plant Bioinformatics training.

 | Name | Title | Affiliation |
 | :--- | :--- | :--- |